-The School has highly trained staff in the Learning Support Department with many years' experience working with children with specific learning difficulties, physical and sensory issues and counselling needs.
+The School has highly trained staff in the Learning Support Department with many years' experience working with children with specific learning difficulties, physical and sensory issues and SEMH needs.
+Both formal and informal training is regularly provided to teaching and support staff.